 PURPOSE

-Establishes guidelines which allow instructors to withdraw students from courses for non-attendance and/or for inability to demonstrate compliance with published course prerequisites and/or co-requisites.
+Establishes guidelines which allow instructors and/or the Registration and Records office to withdraw students from courses for non-attendance and/or for inability to demonstrate compliance with published course prerequisites and/or co-requisites.

 SUMMARY

 Requests from faculty to administratively withdraw students will be submitted to Registration and Records by the end of the second week that the class meets.
+Students registered for courses that are in progress and do not successfully complete that course/prerequisite will be dropped from the registered course by Registration and Records.

 STANDARD